Dynamic Dual Buffer with Divide-and-Conquer Strategy for Online Continual Learning: Methodology

 A computational defect is observed in ODEDM, which takes a significant runtime for a buffer size of 5120.
 Therefore, we also propose a method called Divide-and-Conquer (DAC) to mitigate this issue.
-The DAC method is designed to recursively merge point clouds until it reaches the $k$ required for ODEDM to train properly.
-This is particularly useful for large datasets where direct computation of pairwise distances can be computationally expensive.
-As shown in \cref{alg:DAC} from the SM in \cref{sec:appendix-a}, the DAC method operates as follows:
+DAC is designed to recursively merge clusters until it reaches the required $k$ for ODEDM to train properly in \textbf{Step 2}.
+This is particularly useful for large datasets where direct computation of pairwise distances can be computationally expensive. \textbf{Note}: the $K$ in DAC is different from the $k$ in ODEDM.
+In \cref{alg:DAC}, DAC operates as follows~: \\ \textbf{Step 1 (Initial partition).} Split the input point set into $K$ clusters via the $K$-means algorithm, yielding $\{\mathcal{C}_1,\dots,\mathcal{C}_K\}$. \\ \textbf{Step 2 (Pairwise distances).} Compute the full symmetric distance matrix $D\in\mathbb{R}^{K\times K}$ by applying the Sinkhorn distance of the Wasserstein distance to every pair $(\mathcal{C}_i,\mathcal{C}_j)$. \\ \textbf{Step 3 (Find the closest clusters).} Enumerate all subset combinations of clusters, denoted as paths $S = {s_1, \dots, s_{2^K - 1 - K}}$.
+Among these, identify the subset $s^* \in S$ that yields the shortest intra-subset distance while satisfying the minimum merged size constraint $m$. \\ \textbf{Step 4 \& 5 (Merge and recurse).} The shortest clusters in path $s^*$ are merged into an aggregated set, the recursion depth is reduced, and DAC is called recursively.
+The process stops if no valid path exists ($s^* = \varnothing$) or the depth limit is reached, returning the merged clusters as the final set $\mathcal{X}^*$, constrained by $|\mathcal{X}^*| \ge k$ with $k = m$ as required in ODEDM to perform properly.